The Winter School is a three-day program dealing with the ground-breaking legal, political and economic challenges of automated technologies.

 All classes are in English and participants therefore need to have a strong command of English.
 No language certificate is required.

 Applicants of all nationalities are eligible.

-The maximum number of participants is 40; we will create a reserve list and notify reserve list students if places open up after our initial admission of candidates.
+The maximum number of participants is 40 (in presence and online); we will create a reserve list and notify reserve list students if places open up after our initial admission of candidates.

 Selected candidates will receive a link to register online and pay the tuition fee.

-The tuition fee includes materials, lunches, coffee breaks, the first-day reception and the social dinner.
+The tuition fee for participants in Florence includes materials, lunches, coffee breaks, the first-day reception and the social dinner.